 My love for learning and experiencing Tai Chi began some 30 years ago.
 Originally drawn to the martial arts, I had the good fortune of meeting and training with several masters in the art!
-As my training progressed, it became clear to me that Tai Chi is way more than just a martial art.
+As training progressed, it became clear to me that Tai Chi is way more than just a martial art.
 In 2010 I completed the Integral Institute of Qigong and Tai Chi 200 hour teacher program.
 In all my classes I look to meet people just where they are.
 I focus on leading people to experience the Tai Chi and Qigong.
-Since then I have continued a teaching practice working as a staff teacher at Omega Institute, Rhinebeck NY, weekly classes at Valley Vista for seniors, and custom workshops and classes.
+Since then I have continued a teaching practice at Dutchess Community College, Omega Institute, Rhinebeck, Community TCE classes in New Paltz NY, Valley Vista assisted living, and private lessons/workshops as requested.

 My first exposure to Qigong/Tai Chi was from David Lehman while I was attending a workshop at the Omega Institute.
 It was so life-changing that I have not started a day since without doing at least a 20 minute routine.
 It centers, grounds, and focuses me for the day, my teaching, and my yoga practice and I am integrating it into my mindfulness and yoga instruction.

 Donna C. Kester Phillips Ph.D.

 When I first started engaging in Tai Chi practice, I was in rehab for a trying, nearly ten year battle with alcohol and drug addiction.
 The road to recovery has not been easy, and aside from being physically and emotionally withered I found myself feeling disconnected spiritually once the drugs and drink where removed from my life.
 Through a very practical and engaging teaching style, David helped me navigate a variety of Tai Chi forms and other healing practices until I eventually formed a daily practice that has truly enriched my life in all areas.
 His passion and mastery for his art form have truly made for a quality experience.